Games & Quizzes

 /ˈrīdiNG/

-The act of composing letters on paper.
+activity or skill of writing.
 To invent or create a computer program.
-To compose letters and words on paper or a screen.
+To invent or create a computer program.

 /ˈlaNGɡwij/